rozariwang/CLMs-for-NPs/Readme.md

 ### 2. Hyperparameter Search

 Hyperparameter (random) search over half of the entire search space for GPT and Mamba-based models, determining the best hyperparameter set for pre-training different model-tokenizer combinations.
 It trains each model over 5 epochs per configuration, and selects the best hyperparameters based on the lowest validation loss in the last epoch.

-Options:
+Configuration Options:
 - task: "hpsearch"
 - hp_model: "GPT", "Mamba1", "Mamba2"
 - hp_tokenizer: "Char", "AIS", "BPE", "NPBPE60", "NPBPE100", "NPBPE1000", "NPBPE7924", "NPBPE30k"